Personalize your DealNews Experience

 Pay attention to Groupon and other local deal sites to find great offers in your area.
 "You can find two-for-one deals and discounts that are sometimes greater than 50% off the normal price of admission," Grote says.
 Pennysavers and other small papers also often have coupons.

-Your kids probably won't think of it as entertainment, but providing mental stimulation during the summer can keep their brains from shutting down because school is out.
 Purchase workbooks appropriate for your child's grade level.
 "We recommend setting aside 30 minutes a day for kids to focus on their workbooks, and maybe even providing an incentive if they complete the books by the end of summer," Vinson says.
 "This not only reminds them of a set schedule, but will prevent loss of lessons learned throughout the year."

 Even days at home can be fun with a little ingenuity.
 Whether it's setting up a lemonade stand or making jewelry, encourage your kids to take advantage of their interests and talents to help them make some spare change and have fun.